TimeWarpEngineering/timewarp-architecture/Source/TimeWarp.Architecture.Template/templates/TimeWarp.Architecture/Documentation/Developer/HowToGuides/HowToWrite_BFF_API_Contracts.md

 #### UX Bindable Interfaces

-Bindable interfaces are defined for requests within a feature.
-These interfaces can be implemented by requests that are bound to Blazor's `EditForm` components, promoting consistent validation across the frontend.
-The naming of the interface files should be clear, descriptive, and reflective of the entities they model.
-They are placed within the feature folder, alongside the `Commands` and `Queries` folders.
+Interfaces designated for binding to UI components in Blazor, such as `EditForm`, are central to the TimeWarp Architecture's approach to contract design.
+They ensure that UX-driven requests maintain consistent validation and structure throughout the application.
+The interfaces, aptly named to reflect the domain entities they represent, serve as contracts for form data binding and validation.
+Typically located alongside the `Commands` and `Queries` within the feature folder, these files streamline front-end development and enforce a single source of truth for validation.

+These interfaces facilitate a modular approach by centralizing validation rules, which can be reused across different parts of the frontend, thereby reducing redundancy and streamlining frontend development.

 #### Namespace